CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * as well as fundamentally newly procured components (hard drives, USB sticks, software with Trojans, etc.)
 ** ** virus scanner

-If the installation and unrestricted operation of anti-virus programs on OT components is possible and approved by the manufacturer / integrator, these systems should be automatically supplied with current virus signatures.
+If the installation and unrestricted operation of anti-virus programs on OT components is possible and approved by the manufacturer / integrator, these systems should be automatically supplied with up-to-date virus signatures.

 ** Secure configuration of anti-virus programs **